bf4/webtrees/readme.txt

 With this file you could also change the GEDCOM that is displayed when the language is selected.
 Suppose you had a GEDCOM that was in German and one that was in English.
-In the lang.de.extra.php file you could add the following lines:
+In the extra.de.php file you could add the following lines:
+	global $GEDCOM;
     if ($GEDCOM=="english.ged") {
       header("Location: $SCRIPT_NAME?$QUERY_STRING&ged=german.ged");
       exit;